 - BFM events: BFM also runs events such as short training courses and contact details are obtained from those that attend which may include individuals from member and non-member companies as well the public.
 Contact details will be added too or deleted as advised by member companies.
 The information regarding other individuals will be kept for a limited period in the event that those individuals may be interested in another event being run by BFM or for further contact if that person has expressed an interest in BFM membership.

-- The London Fabric Show: BFM also runs the London Fabric Show (LFS) each year and as such has established a database of email contacts from those that have attended the show (s) or expressed an interested in doing so.
-Those individuals are appraised of the event, date, time and location together with the names of the exhibitors and for, and from, the 2019 show these emails will only be sent to those that specifically opt-in to receiving them.
-In addition there is an unsubscribe option for those that wish to withdraw consent for LFS emails.
+- The BFM Fabric Show London: BFM also runs the Show each year and as such has established a database of email contacts from those that have attended the show (s) or expressed an interested in doing so.
+Those individuals are appraised of the event, date, time and location together with the names of the exhibitors and these emails will only be sent to those that specifically opt-in to receiving them.
+In addition there is an unsubscribe option for those that wish to withdraw consent to emails.
 (See e-mail platform below for further details).